-As rain or snow melt flows over paved services it carries with it any pollutants such as oils, fertilizer, sand, and trash.
-Unlike sanitary sewer, stormwater is not treated.
-The pollutants will eventually enter groundwater, ponds, streams and/or wetland resource areas and can contaminate drinking water supplies, fish and wildlife habitat.
+As rain or snow melt flows over paved surfaces it carries with it any pollutants such as oils, fertilizer, sand, and trash.
+The pollutants will eventually enter groundwater, ponds, streams and/or wetland resource areas and will contaminate drinking water supplies, fish and wildlife habitat.

 How can residents help keep our stormwater clean?

 - Do not dump household waste such as paint, cleaning products, motor oils, antifreeze, pet waste or any other hazardous material into catch basins, streams, ponds and wetland areas

 - Minimize the use of fertilizers near grated catch basins, streams, ponds and wetland areas

 - Maintain your home’s septic tank and leaching field by regularly pumping and repairing when necessary

 - Whenever possible use environmentally friendly, biodegradable products when cleaning outside

 - Do not drain chlorinated swimming pools into grated catch basins or onto the street

 - If you must wash your car at home, wash it on the lawn to encourage infiltration and use low-phosphate detergents

 - Always dispose of pet waste in the trash